SUSE/premium-support/docs/data-collection/granular-data.md

 # Granular Data Collection

-There are situations requiring granular data is available from the OS to troubleshooting issues. gdg (Granular Data Gatherer) is a tool which collect granular data over a user specified interval (default: 30 seconds).
+There are situations that require granular data from the time of the issue to troubleshoot OS ssues. gdg (Granular Data Gatherer) is a tool which collects granular data every user specified interval (default: 30 seconds).
 More documentation about which data is collected and further information can be found here: [1]

 Install gdg (Granular Data Gatherer) and enable.